 - 1. Polyline (poly) masking reads an input ASCII file containing Lat/Lon locations, connects the first and last points, and selects grid points falling inside that polyline.
 This option is useful when defining geographic sub-regions of a domain. - 2.
+Box (box) masking reads an input ASCII file containing Lat/Lon locations and draws a box around each point.
+The height and width of the box is specified by the -height and -width command line options in grid units.
+For a square, only one of -height or -width needs to be used. - 3.
 Circle (circle) masking reads an input ASCII file contianing Lat/Lon locations and for each grid point, computes the minimum great-circle arc distance in kilometers to those points.
 If the -thresh command line option is not used, the minimum distance value for each grid point will be written to the output.
 If it is used, only those grid points whose minimum distance meets the threshold criteria will be selected.
-This option is useful when defining areas within a certain radius of radar locations. - 3.
+This option is useful when defining areas within a certain radius of radar locations. - 4.
 Track (track) masking reads an input ASCII file contianing Lat/Lon locations and for each grid point, computes the minimum great-circle arc distance in kilometers to the track defined by those points.
 The first and last track points are not connected.
 As with circle masking the output for each grid points depends on the use of the -thresh command line option.
-This option is useful when defining the area within a certain distance of a hurricane track. - 4.
+This option is useful when defining the area within a certain distance of a hurricane track. - 5.
 Grid (grid) masking reads an input gridded data file, extracts the field specified using the its grid definition, and selects grid points falling inside that grid.
-This option is useful when using a model nest to define the corresponding area of the parent domain. - 5.
-Data (data) masking reads an input gridded data file, extracts the field specified using the -mask_field command line option, thresholds the data using the -thresh command line option, and selects grid points which meet that threshold criteria.
+This option is useful when using a model nest to define the corresponding area of the parent domain. - 6.
+Data (data) masking reads an input gridded data file, extracts the field specified using the -mask\field command line option, thresholds the data using the -thresh command line option, and selects grid points which meet that threshold criteria.
 The option is useful when thresholding topography to define a mask based on elevation or when threshold land use to extract a particular category.

-The polyline, circle, and track masking methods all read an ASCII file containing Lat/Lon locations.
+The polyline, box, circle, and track masking methods all read an ASCII file containing Lat/Lon locations.
 Those files must contain a string, which defines the name of the masking region, followed by a series of whitespace-separated latitude (degrees north) and longitude (degree east) values.

-The Gen-Vx-Mask tool read the input_file file and extracts the grid definition from the file.
-If the input_field command line option is used, it will read the specified field of data and initialize each grid point to the value of that field.
-If that option is not used, the tool will check to see if the input_file file was generated by the Gen-Vx-Mask tool.
+The Gen-Vx-Mask tool reads the input\file file and extracts the grid definition from the file.
+If the input\field command line option is used, it will read the specified field of data and initialize each grid point to the value of that field.
+If that option is not used, the tool will check to see if the input\file file was generated by the Gen-Vx-Mask tool.
 If so, it will read the previously defined mask data and initialize each grid point to the value of that mask.
 If not, it will simply initialize each grid point to a value of zero.